kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 endpoint of the headless service. `<service>.<ns>.svc.clusterset.local` will resolve to the set of all ready pod IPs for the service.

 In addition, other resource records are included to conform to in-cluster Service DNS behavior.
 SRV records are included to support known use cases such as VOIP, Active Directory, and etcd cluster bootstrapping.
-PTR records are required at the multicluster DNS level only for implementations that do not have PTR records for ClusterSetIPs covered by the in-cluster DNS specification.
+PTR records are required at the multicluster DNS level only for implementations that do not already have PTR records for clusterset IPs from the in-cluster DNS specification (for example, implementations that utilize a "dummy" in-cluster service to represent the clusterset IP).
 Pods backing a Headless service may be addressed individually using the
 `<hostname>.<clusterid>.<svc>.<ns>.svc.clusterset.local` format; necessary
 records will be created based on each ready endpoint's hostname and the `multicluster.kubernetes.io/source-cluster` label on the `EndpointSlice`.
 This